St. Augustine Brain Injury Attorneys

 What are the Long-Term Effects of a TBI?

 The value of your brain injury case will also be changed by the long-term effects of your brain injury.
 If your TBI causes symptoms that are expected to pass with treatment, then your claim might not be as valuable as one compared to a TBI claimant who is permanently disabled by their injury.
-Again, our St. Augustine brain injury attorneys will work diligently to understand your TBI, its long-term effects, and how those effects factor into the value of your claim.
+Again, our brain injury lawyers in St. Augustine will work diligently to understand your TBI, its long-term effects, and how those effects factor into the value of your claim.

 Long-term effects of a traumatic brain injury can include but aren’t limited to: